-s= drawdown at the location of the other well or property line (feet), which is 0.01~x available drawdown and 0.1~x available drawdown, respectively, at the location of the nearest well or property line t = pumping duration (days), which shall be 36 hours or 1.5 days.

-Q = pumping rate (gpm), which shall be the maximum designed-production capacity of the proposed new well; and be calculated using the difference between the static water level elevation and the elevation of the bottom of the applicable layer of the aquifer at the locations of the other well or and the property line.
-If calculated or measured values actual measured values for storativity, transmissivity, the elevation of the bottom of the applicable layer of the aquifer, or post-2009 static water level elevations are available based on actual aquifer tests and measurements within a one-mile radius of the proposed well are available, the calculated and measured values based on aquifer tests and measurements closest to the location of the proposed well may be used in the formula.
+- T = transmissivity (gpd/ft) - S = storativity - s = drawdown at the location of the other well or property line (feet), whichis 0.01 x available drawdown and 0.1 x available drawdown,respectively, at the location of the nearest well or property line - Q = pumping rate (gpm), which shall be the maximum production capacity of the proposed new well; and - t = pumping duration (days), which shall be 36 hours or 1.5 days. - (2) "Available drawdown" at the site of the nearest well or the property line shall be calculated using the difference between the static water level elevation and the elevation of the bottom of the applicable layer of the aquifer at the locations of the other well and the property line.
+If calculated or measured values for storativity, transmissivity, the elevation of the bottom of the applicable layer of the aquifer, or post-2009 static water level elevations are available based on actual aquifer tests and measurements within a one-mile radius of the proposed well are available, the calculated and measured values based on aquifer tests and measurements closest to the location of the proposed well may be used in the formula.
 Otherwise, (1) the default storativity and transmissivity values to be used in the formula shall be the values designated in the most recently approved NTWGAM for the applicable layer of the aquifer and location where the proposed new well will be completed and screened; and (2) the default "available drawdown" values to be used in the formula at the location of the nearest well or nearest property line shall be calculated using the 2010 static water level elevation and elevation of the bottom of the applicable layer of the aquifer in which the proposed well will be screened as designated in the NTWGAM.
 The District shall continue to use the NTWGAM model values for storativity for pre-development (pre-transition to unconfined) conditions for the confined subcrop areas in situations where the subcrop of the applicable layer of the aquifer has gone from confined to unconfined conditions.
-The General Mmanager shall approve and issue a guidance document detailing acceptable methods and examples of calculating minimum spacing distances under this subsection.
+The General Manager shall approve and issue a guidance document detailing acceptable methods and examples of calculating minimum spacing distances under this subsection.
 Any calculated or measured values for storativity, transmissivity, or the elevation of the bottom of the applicable layer of the aquifer used for calculations under this rule in lieu of those in the NTWGAM must be sealed by a licensed professional geoscientist or licensed professional engineer.